icgc-argo-workflows/icgc-argo-mutational-signatures/README.md

 #### Documentation goes here

-The ICGC-Mutational Signature pipeline takes ICGC MAF data as input and converts it to a SBS-JSON file.
-Further work planned.
+The ICGC-ARGO Mutational Signature Analysis workflow is a Nextflow based workflow manager which takes VCF files as input and generates mutational count matrices, signature exposures and error thresholds as output.
+The workflow uses openly available software for each module and each module can be run as a single instance.
+The workflow will be ported to adhere to the standards set by the [nf-core community](https://nf-co.re/).
+Further extension of the pipeline concerning pre- and postprocessing of the data is planned.

-#### Authors
+#### Authors & Collaborators

 Lancelot Seillier @biolancer <lseillier@ukaachen.de>